 At this week’s press conference, Wing spoke about how CAFOs contribute to the problem of antibiotic-resistant infections by routinely administering the drugs to animals to promote growth.
 Meanwhile, recent research has found that hog farms are a source of a potentially deadly antibiotic-resistant staph infection that can be spread by consumers simply handling contaminated meat, with five out of 90 samples of retail pork in Louisiana testing positive for MRSA, according to a recent study.

-“In North Carolina, migratory geese land on lagoons and become colonized with antibiotic-resistant bacteria, and can carry it great distances,” Wing said, adding that researchers in Maryland also discovered bacteria from hog chicken farms in cars following livestock transport trucks on the roads.
+“In North Carolina, migratory geese land on lagoons and become colonized with antibiotic-resistant bacteria, and can carry it great distances,” Wing said, adding that researchers in Maryland also discovered bacteria from chicken farms in cars following livestock transport trucks on the roads.

 The link between CAFOs and dangerous infections has gotten the federal government’s attention.
 On Monday, the U.S. House Rules Committee held a hearing on the Preservation of Antibiotics for Medical Treatment Act, which would phase out the non-therapeutic use of certain antibiotics in animal agriculture.
 In written testimony, the Food and Drug Administration’s principal deputy commissioner, Dr. Joshua Sharfstein, expressed support for the legislation’s aims and also said farmers should not be allowed to use antibiotics in animals without veterinary supervision, the New York Times reports.
 The bill has the backing of the American Medical Association but is opposed by politically powerful farm organizations including the National Pork Producers Council.